Marker-Inc-Korea/KO-Platypus/README.md

 4. Math symbol
 5. Not translation or cut off translation result

->*Note: If you want to see more detail example, visit [Ko-Platypus-blog](https://kyujinpy.tistory.com/101).
+>*Note: If you want to see more detail example, visit [huggingface](https://huggingface.co/datasets/kyujinpy/KOpen-platypus) or [Ko-Platypus-blog](https://kyujinpy.tistory.com/101).

 # Performance
 When I evaluated Ko-Platy, I used this [repo](https://github.com/Beomi/ko-lm-evaluation-harness).